-Intangible assets include the amount of concession fee paid to the Government in accordance with the KBSP Agreement entered with the Government for the operation of the KBSP and the present value of the minimum lease payments of KBSP.
+Intangible assets include the amount of concession fee paid to the Government of the Kingdom of Bahrain in accordance with the Khalifa Bin Salman Concession Agreement entered with the Government for the operation of the Khalifa Bin Salman Port and the present value of the minimum lease payments of Khalifa Bin Salman Port.
 These intangible assets have finite useful life and are measured at cost less amortisation and accumulated impairment loss, if any.

-Amortisation is recognised in the profit or loss on a straight-line basis over the concession agreement period of 25 years.
+Amortisation is recognised in profit or loss on a straight-line basis over the concession agreement period of 25 years.